The Forever War: Editions

 In 1999, Haldeman, at the request of Robert Silverberg, wrote Marygay's first-person account of her time of separation from Mandella.
 It included not only the military details but also the difficulty of coping as a lone heterosexual woman with a society where same-sex relations are the inflexible norm.
 The story was included in Silverberg's anthology Far Horizons (1999), and later was the title story in the collection of Haldeman stories A Separate War and Other Stories (2006).
 In his "Notes on the Stories" for that collection, Haldeman commented that "it was fun to write her story, both as a bridge to the sequel (Forever Free) and as an oblique commentary on The Forever War, twenty years later."

-In 2006, an omnibus edition containing the books Forever War, Forever Free, and Forever Peace (under the title "Peace and War") was published by Gollancz.
-The cover depicts a futuristic gun barrel stuck into the ground with a smashed spacesuit helmet placed on top.
+In 2006, an omnibus edition containing the books Forever War, Forever Free, and Forever Peace (under the title Peace and War) was published by Gollancz.
+The cover depicts a futuristic gun barrel stuck into the ground with a smashed spacesuit helmet placed on top, a science-fiction version of a battlefield cross.
 The author's note at the start of the book describes the edition as containing the definitive versions.

 The most recent print edition was released in 2009 (ISBN 9780312536633) with an additional foreword by John Scalzi.
 The cover art depicts a soldier in a spacesuit in a jungle environment.
 Haldeman describes it as "the definitive version" in the author's note preceding the text of the novel.

 An ebook version was released in July 2011 by Ridan Publishing and also contained the foreword by Scalzi and introductions by Haldeman and Robin Sullivan (President of Ridan Publishing).
-The cover art depicts a soldier in a war torn setting looking down at the helmet of a fallen comrade.
+The cover art depicts a soldier in a war-torn setting looking down at the helmet of a fallen comrade.